nitishkr88/progressive-image-loading/README.md

 # Progressive Image Loading Techniques

-## What this repo about?
+## What is this repo about?

-An example of the how to apply progressive image loading and a couple of strategies currently used on web apps for that.
+An example of the how to apply progressive image loading using couple of strategies.

 ### Setup

-First run `npm install` to install the dependencies and then, run `npm pre-build` to generate the image placeholders and finally `npm start` to run the webpack-dev-server.
+`npm install` to install the dependencies

+`npm run pre-build` to generate the image placeholders

+`npm run start` to run the webpack-dev-server

 ### Dependencies

-This project depends on a few NodeJS lib, namely [sharp](https://github.com/lovell/sharp) and [potrace](https://github.com/tooolbox/node-potrace).
+This project depends on a few NodeJS libs, namely [sharp](https://github.com/lovell/sharp) and [potrace](https://github.com/tooolbox/node-potrace).

-Also, it uses [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for lazy loading
+Also, it uses [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for lazy loading.

 ### License